apisquare/express-health-api/README.md

 - To get the lint issues in the changes: `npm lint` or `yarn lint`
 - To fix your lint issues: `npm lint:fix` or `yarn lint:fix`

 This project configured to validate the tests cases and lint issues before each commits.
-So don't by pass the commit with any issues in your changes.
+So don't bypass the commit with any issues in your changes.

 ## License